-Balancing provides a smoother ride by minimizing tire bounce.
-This helps improve traction, steering control and extends the life of the tires.
-But no matter how carefully the tires are balanced, they will eventually lose their balance.
-As the tread wears, the distribution of weight around the circumference of a tire changes, altering the balance of the tire and wheel assembly.
+Balancing provides a smoother ride by evening out rotational forces that can produce tire bounce as the tire spins at high sped.
+Balancing extends tire life and also helps improve traction, steering control and safety.
+But no matter how carefully the tires are balanced, they will eventually lose their balance as the tread wears over time.
+Tread wear can change the distribution of weight around the circumference of the tire, altering the balance of the tire and wheel assembly.
 Eventually the tire may have to be rebalanced because only 1/4 ounce of imbalance can produce a noticeable vibration.

 An out-of-balance tire and wheel will typically create a vibration or shake that becomes progressively worse as the vehicle speed increases.
 The speed at which the vibration first becomes apparent will vary depending on the size and weight of the tires and wheels, the size and weight of the vehicle, the sensitivity of the steering and suspension and the amount of imbalance, but usually starts at 40 to 50 mph and increases in intensity as the speed goes up.